shiftcode/sc-commons-public/packages/eslint-config-recommended/docs/README.md

 ### `base_eslintrc.cjs`

-contains a draft of an 1:1-transformation from mt-fadas root tslint.yml into eslintrc configuration.
+contains the configuration for transforming tslint.yml into eslintrc configuration.

 > Note: file is outdated in comparison to current @shiftcode/eslint-config-recommended.